chobbledotcom/vegan-prestwich/pages/delivery.md

 order: 2
 ---

-The below places all deliver - click the names for more info.
+The below restaurants all deliver vegan food - click the names for more info.